Tiny-Earth/DemoSite/site/src/structure.md

     Examine [these example course maps](assets/course-maps.html) that describe the structure of a week from two different courses, Course 1 and Course 2.

-    Which example course map resonates with your experiences as a student?
+    Which example course map is most similar to your experiences as a student?
 Why?

     Which example course map looks more learner-centered (i.e., focused primarily on what students learn and do)?
 Why?